KobeKnowles/Neuromodulation-Gated-Transformer/README.md

 # Neuromodulation Gated Transformer

-This repository contains all of the code used to conduct the experiments for our ICLR 2023 Tiny Paper submission for the paper titled "Neuromodulation Gated Transformer".
+This repository contains the code used to conduct the experiments for our ICLR 2023 Tiny Paper submission for the paper titled "Neuromodulation Gated Transformer".
 This repository does not include the implementation of the model/architecture, which is instead stored in another GitHub repository (https://github.com/KobeKnowles/transformers-NGT).

 ## Data Loaders